This post contains two questions around the topic of He Shou Wu, on estrogen and phytoestrogens. Here’s the first one:

 The interesting thing about estrogen for men is that too high or too low estrogen can both lead to low libido and diminished sexual function.
 Most people don’t recognize that fact.

 There are many other benefits to estrogen like neuroprotection as well.
+Therefore modulation of estrogen, keeping it in the middle ground, may be exactly what many people need.

 Like “all phytoestrogens are bad” the idea that “men need to avoid estrogen like the plague” is wrong.